TNA Sacrifice (2005)

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Production

 Background

 TNA issued a press release in May 2005 announcing that they would be holding a PPV titled Sacrifice on August 14 at the TNA Impact!
 Zone in Orlando, Florida.
 TNA created a section covering the event on their website.
 TNA released a poster prior featuring Raven and the tagline "Pain".
 TNA produced a thirty-minute pre-show for Sacrifice featuring the team of Apolo and Sonny Siaki against the team of Jerrelle Clark and Mikey Batts.
 An "Internet Dream match" was promoted for the event.
 It consisted on a poll to determine then-TNA X Division Champion Christopher Daniels' opponent in a non-title bout.
 Austin Aries, Jay Lethal, and Roderick Strong were the choices in the poll; Aries won, thus setting up Daniels versus Aries.